Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Capsule: Swallow it whole with a full glass of water.
+- Swallow the capsule whole with a full glass of water.
 Do not crush, break, or chew it.

 - Drink extra liquids to help prevent irritation or ulcers in your esophagus.